 Do you send chocolates overseas?
 Sadly no longer due to Brexit.
 We used to send our chocolates to selected European countries but, as things currently stand, this is no longer an option for us.
 We are monitoring the situation and will revert to European deliveries if it becomes easier to do so at any point in the future.
 We are currently still sending parcels to Northern Ireland, but will review this in April, when the current paperwork exemption on parcels falls away.
 We do not send to the USA, Canada or the rest of the world due to the amount of time our perishable items are likely to spend in transit.

-What happens if no-one is in to receive the chocolates?
-All items sent by tracked delivery so depending on the postman, may require a signature on delivery.
-If no-one is in, a card will be left by the postman and the item can either be collected from the local delivery office or a re-delivery can be arranged.
-Royal Mail offer an online re-delivery service so that you do not have to call them first, just arrange it via their website at royalmail.com.
+What happens if no one is in to receive the chocolates?
+All items are sent by tracked delivery so depending on the postman may require a signature on delivery.
+If no one is in, a card will be left by the postman and the item can either be collected from the local delivery office or a re-delivery can be arranged.
+Royal Mail offers an online re-delivery service so that you do not have to call them first, just arrange it via their website at royalmail.com.
 Please note that if no one is available to accept delivery, or if goods become unsuitable as a result of non-delivery, we cannot accept liability.

 Do all your products on your website have a short shelf life or is it just some items like selection boxes?
 The only products on our website which have a short shelf life are our fresh selection boxes!
 These products are clearly stated as having a short shelf life of max 3 weeks from receipt on their product pages - we explain this in terms of both the words & pictorial icons.
 At Christmas, we also offer chocolate biscuit cakes with a relatively short shelf life.
 Everything else has a shelf life of several months, so you do not have to wait to order for delivery close to say Easter or Christmas for items such as Easter eggs, chocolate baubles, studded slabs, bars and novelties etc.